 What makes SoFi unique from other micro-investing apps is you can chat with a financial advisor over the phone or on video at no extra cost.
 These certified financial professionals act as fiduciaries, meaning they’ll put your financial interests first and won’t try to sell you anything.

 Finally, you can invest money in cryptocurrency on SoFi Invest.
-The app offers Bitcoin, Ethereum, Litecoin and 17 other coins and tokens.
-Be aware that SoFi does charge a 1.25% trading fee on each crypto transaction.
+The app offers bitcoin, ethereum, litecoin and 27 other coins and tokens.
+Be aware that SoFi charges a 1.25% trading fee on each crypto transaction.